On this page:

 Step 1: Create a New Blueprint

 Define a name and a description for your blueprint.
 All fields are mandatory, and setting a good description will make it easier for you to remember what that specific blueprint contains or focuses on.
-The blueprint timezone can be changed to any other time zone that works best for you.
-As you can later on schedule the tasks to run on a recurring basis, this timezone must be set in accordance with this.
+The blueprint time zone can be changed to any other time zone that works best for you.
+As you can later schedule the tasks to run on a recurring basis, this timezone must be set in accordance with this.

-Step 2: List of Tasks
+Step 2: Create Tasks

 In the next step, you'll see the option to use default settings or custom settings.
 This applies to the optimizations added in the previous step, and you can use a custom view, choose the metric columns, turn Turbo mode on or off, change the filters and date range, just as you would inside the optimization page.